EzpieCo/CrazyCss-Docs/docs/intro.md

 # Introduction

 Get started with CrazyCss.
-The most craziest css library created for no reason!
+The craziest CSS library created for no reason!

 ## Quick Start

 No time to waste?
-Follow along the quick start and setup your next project with CrazyCss.
+Follow the quick start and setup your next project with CrazyCss.

 ### Installation

-To install CrazyCss ether use NPM or use a CDN link.
+To install CrazyCss, you can either use NPM or use a CDN link.

-_NPM_
+Installation via _NPM_

 ```shell
 npm i @ezpie/crazy
 ```

-After installing with npm using _@import_ to import the library:
+After installing with npm use _@import_ to import the library:

 ```css
 @import "@ezpie/crazy/css/crazy.min.css";
 ```

-_CDN_
+Installation via _CDN_

 ```html
 <link